pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

     ALTER TABLE `shard_db`.`shard_table` DROP INDEX idx_c2;ALTER TABLE `shard_db`.`shard_table` DROP COLUMN `c2`
     ```

-3. Because this is in the scenario of merging and replicating data from sharded tables, you can use `--sharding` to automatically guarantee that the replace operation is only executed in the DDL lock owner.
+3. Because this is in the scenario of merging and migrating data from sharded tables, you can use `--sharding` to automatically guarantee that the replace operation is only executed in the DDL lock owner.

-4. Use `sql-replace` to preset a replace operation that is to be executed when DM replicates the corresponding binlog event to the downstream.
+4. Use `sql-replace` to preset a replace operation that is to be executed when DM migrates the corresponding binlog event to the downstream.

     ```bash
     » sql-replace --sharding --sql-pattern=~(?i)ALTER\s+TABLE\s+`shard_db`.`shard_table`\s+DROP\s+COLUMN\s+`c2` test ALTER TABLE `shard_db`.`shard_table` DROP INDEX idx_c2;ALTER TABLE `shard_db`.`shard_table` DROP COLUMN `c2`